Taxxx/javaee-6-demos/spring-mvc/README.md

 http://<server name>/springmvc/properties

-We will use different HTTP methods to access properties:
+We will use different HTTP methods to manipulate properties:

 - GET /properties: will return a list of properties
 - GET /properties/{id}: will return details of the property identified by